GuohaoDai/guohaodai.github.io/_pages/life.md

 I had been living in a small town until I came to Shenzhen University (SZU), where I spent four precious years.
 This international city, Shenzhen, has made a great difference to me.
 Here, I met a group of lovely people and professors who have been so kind to me.
 Click [HERE](https://guohaodai.github.io/College_life_imgs/){: .btn--code} to see how chilled I was!

 SZU has enabled me to construct my own methodology for facing the world and has given me clarity on what I should pursue.
-If I could go back to the moment of choosing my college major, I think I would still choose SZU.
+If I could go back to the moment of choosing my college, I think I would still choose SZU.

 <center>
     <img style="border-radius: 0.3125em;